Stacked PRs: Code Changes as Narrative

 Alternatively, big PRs are created in an attempt to keep hacking on a feature.
 In order to implement a button on the frontend, we have to write the frontend code.
 And the backend code.
 And the API layer glue.
 And the database schema migration.
 And now our PR for a single button is massive.

 , the second is stacked on top of the first PR, the third is stacked on top of the second, and so on.
+These smaller, incremental changes form a clear narrative when viewed as stacked diffs.
 Each stacked PR is created with the assumption that its ancestors will be merged (though, as we’ll see below, we can handle the case where those PRs need to change as well!).

 And, critically, stacked PRs mean developers can start working on their second, third, and fourth PRs while the first PR is being reviewed and iterated upon.